 On 8 November 2019, the Milan court issued its verdicts, finding five former employees and one current employee of Deutsche Bank guilty and sentencing them to either 3 years and 6 months or 4 years and 8 months.
 Deutsche Bank was found liable under Italian Legislative Decree n.
-231/2001 and the court ordered the seizure of alleged profits of $\in$ 64.9 million and a fine of $\in$ 3 million.
+231/2001 and the court ordered the seizure of alleged profits of € 64.9 million and a fine of € 3 million.
 The Court also found Deutsche Bank had civil vicarious liability for damages (to be quantified by the civil court) as an employer of the current and former employees who were convicted.
 The sentences and fines were not due until the conclusion of any appeal process.
-Following appeals filed by Deutsche Bank and the six former or current employees, on 6 May 2022, the Milan Court of Appeal acquitted all the Deutsche Bank defendants from all the charges, found Deutsche bank not liable under Italian Legislative Decree n.
-231/2001, revoked the confiscation of $\in$ 64.9 million and the fine of $\in$ 3 million ordered against Deutsche Bank, and revoked the finding of civil vicarious liability for damages.
-The Public Prosecutor filed an appeal against the Milan Court of Appeal verdicts before the Supreme Court on 16 November 2022.
-On 11 October 2023, the Supreme Court declared the Public Prosecutor's appeal inadmissible and confirmed the acquittal decisions of the Milan Court of Appeal, which are now therefore final.
+The final judgment was issued by the Court on 13 May 2020.
+Deutsche Bank and the six former or current employees filed an appeal to the Milan Court of Appeal on 22 September 2020.
+The Milan Court of Appeal heard the appeal between 2 December 2021 and 31 March 2022.
+On 6 May 2022, the Milan Court of Appeal delivered the second instance verdict by which they acquitted all the Deutsche Bank defendants from all the charges, found Deutsche bank not liable under Italian Legislative Decree n.
+231/2001, revoked the confiscation of € 64.9 million and the fine of € 3 million ordered against Deutsche Bank, and revoked the finding of civil vicarious liability for damages.
+The Milan Court of Appeal published its written reasons on 3 October 2022 and the Public Prosecutor filed an appeal against the Milan Court of Appeal verdicts before the Supreme Court on 16 November 2022.
+The hearing of the Supreme Court has been scheduled for 11 October 2023.

 On 22 May 2018, CONSOB, the authority responsible for regulating the Italian financial markets, issued fines of € 100,000 each against the six current and former employees of Deutsche Bank who are defendants in the criminal proceedings.
 The six individuals were also banned from performing management functions in Italy and for Italian based institutions for three to six months each.
-No separate fine or sanction was imposed on Deutsche Bank, but it is jointly and severally liable for the six current/former Deutsche Bank employees' fines.
-On 14 June 2018, Deutsche Bank and the six individuals filed an appeal in the Milan Court of Appeal challenging CONSOB's decision.
+No separate fine or sanction was imposed on Deutsche Bank but it is jointly and severally liable for the six current/former Deutsche Bank employees' fines.
+On 14 June 2018, Deutsche Bank and the six individuals filed an appeal in the Milan Court of Appeal challenging CONSOB's decision and one of the individuals sought a stay of enforcement of the fine against that individual.
+The stay was granted on 21 July 2018.
 On 17 December 2020, the Milan Court of Appeal allowed the appeals filed by Deutsche Bank and the six current and former employees and annulled the resolution sanctioning them.
 CONSOB filed an appeal to the Supreme Court against the decision on 17 June 2021.
 Deutsche Bank and the six individuals have opposed the appeal.